-Many people think it takes a roofing expert to inspect your gutter and see if they’re kaput, but you can inspect them yourself.
+Many people think it takes a roofing expert to inspect your gutters and see if they need replacing, but you can inspect them yourself.
 In fact, there are several signs you can self-diagnose to see whether it’s time to replace your gutters.

 See below for more details on the signs that it’s time for new gutters in your home.

 Leaks are an obvious sign it’s time to replace your gutters, but it can be hard for the untrained eye to notice leaks when it’s pouring down rain.